ATAR Related Adjustment factors - 'bonus point' programs

 Local & Regional Bonus Points

 If you live in the UOW ‘drawing area’, or in regional NSW, you may be eligible for Local & Regional Bonus Points.

 We’re all about rewarding hard work.
 We know that if you’ve done well in HSC subjects that are relevant to your chosen undergraduate course, you’ll be better prepared to join our ranks.
 With Points to UOW, you can earn an extra three ATAR points by excelling in relevant Year 12 subjects.

 If you complete your HSC in the year prior to admission, receive an ATAR and do well in relevant subjects – you’re eligible.
-But we only award Points to UOW for undergraduate degrees that start in Autumn Session.
+Please note that UOW only awards Points to UOW for undergraduate degrees that start in Autumn (February) session.

 It’s all automatic.
 Points to UOW is handled by UAC – if you’ve chosen a UOW undergraduate course through UAC and perform well in a HSC subject that is in the specified band, points will be automatically added for that UOW preference.